Verification of conditional mechanical squeezing for a mg-scale pendulum near quantum regimes: The auxiliary measurement

-In order to characterize the optomechanical interaction, we measure the transfer function for the optical spring effect with varying detuning (the inset of Fig.\ \ref{fig1} (c)).
-This auxiliary measurement was performed with a relatively small incident laser power of 3 mW compared to the main measurement of 30 mW as detailed in the next paragraph.
-Thus, we show the result compensated for the power difference by multiplying the measured resonance by the square root of the power ratio, as shown in Fig.\ \ref{fig1} (c) as cyan.
-We infer the frequency shift per displacement $G$ to be $-2\pi\times4.72(3)$\ PHz/m and the efficiency from the fitting of the measured resonance to the theory, given by \cite{instability}
+In order to characterize the optomechanical interaction, we measured the resonance frequency of the optically trapped pendulum with varying detuning.
+The resonance frequency of the optically trapped pendulum is given by

-{\it Main data in the time domain.}--- The main data was measured with an incident laser power of 30 mW and it is calibrated to displacement (the calibration factor is $-2.3(4)\times10^{-10}\ {\rm m/V}$) based on a transfer function analysis \cite{miliG1,matsumoto2015,matsumoto2016}.
-The cavity length was detuned from resonance such that the pendulum's resonance ($\omega_m/2\pi$) increases to 280(7) Hz, leading to a mean value of the detuning of roughly $0.03\times\kappa$ or $1.2\times\kappa$, because of the nonlinearity in Eq. (\ref{eq_os}) with respect to the detuning.
+The resonance $\omega_m$ was identified by measuring the transfer function as shown in Fig.~\ref{sfig1}.
+This auxiliary measurement was performed with a relatively small incident laser power of 3 mW, compared to the main measurement of 30 mW in the main text.
+Thus, the results are compensated for the power difference by multiplying the measured resonance by the square root of the power ratio shown as cyan dots in Fig. \ref{sfig2} (a).